wp-plugins/wpsc-support-tickets/readme.txt

 == Changelog ==

+= 4.7.11 =
+* Fixed: Had to revert back to 4.7.7 due to numerous bugs introduced in 4.7.8.

 = 4.7.10 =
 * Fixed: Patched another issue introduced in 4.7.8 which prevented new ticket creation :(